How to Import From China in 6 Steps: 2023 Guide

 Here are the biggest trade shows to source Chinese products and suppliers.

-Also called the China Import and Export Fair, this event is the largest trade show in the country.
-Anywhere from 20,000 to 60,000 vendors are typically present, and it’s widely considered to be the most important trade exhibition in the world.
+Also called the China Import and Export Fair, this event is the largest trade show in the country and widely considered to be the most important trade exhibition in the world—drawing anywhere between 20,000 to 60,000 vendors.

 For more information (plus a directory of exhibitors and products), check the Canton Fair website.